 The most commonly used bills of sale in Delaware are a general bill of sale, a motor vehicle bill of sale, a bill of sale for a boat, and a bill of sale for a gun.
 Each type of bill of sale is used to document the selling or transferring of a specific type of personal property.

 It's important to note that Delaware law requires anyone who buys a car there to apply for a certificate of title immediately after purchasing the vehicle.
 However, you have up to 30 days after you buy the car to do so.
 A vehicle may not be operated until a new title is issued in the buyer's name.

 No. The State of Delaware doesn't have a gun registry.
-The bill of sale is strictly for personal record keeping, but is still highly beneficial.
+The bill of sale is strictly for personal record-keeping but is still highly beneficial.